 3. Explore a frozen canyon

 Strap on your cleats, turn on your headlamp and watch the crystallized walls of Johnston Canyon come to life on an evening ice tour with Discover Banff Tours and Banff Adventures.
 One of the most popular summer destinations in Banff National Park, Johnston Canyon becomes transformed as surging waterfalls turn to frozen giants during the winter months.
 Add a cup of hot chocolate and you’re in for a night to remember!

 4. Soak in the stars

 You’ve seen the stunning aurora photos, now it’s time to capture one for your Instagram!
 Astrophotography enthusiasts will appreciate the endless dark skies surrounding Banff and Lake Louise.
-Consider heading out to Lake Minnewanka, Bow Lake to be sure you’ve left all of the light behind!
+Consider heading out to Lake Minnewanka or even Bow Lake to be sure you’ve left all of the light behind!
 For the latest on aurora conditions, sign up for alerts with Aurora Watch.
 If photography isn’t your thing, just bring some tea and watch the stars dance across the mountain skies - you won't regret it.
+You can find our full guide to experiencing the Aurora Borealis in Banff National Park here.

 5. Go for a moonlight snowshoe